kenchan-canuck/software-patterns/java/lambda-anonymous-classes-with-generic-types/README.txt

 lambda expressions.

-     The value of this sample code is to show various scenarios that generic types and lambda expressions can work together.
+     The value of this sample code is to show various scenarios that generic types and anonymous classes and functional interfaces and lambda expressions can work together.

 Contact Information